roastedpotato66/ese645/README.md

 * By Nov 15th, ready for baseline methods and begin to discuss how to improve models.
 * Presentation time is Dec 2nd 9:45AM.

+### Nov 25th
+* Anbang finished ddim; Shizhuo finished null_text_inversion.
+* Nora will fix the bug in direct inversion.
+* Everyone should propose an extension method and discuss the feasibility on Nov 26th 11AM.

 ## Repository Structure

 ```